Becoming truly skilled at something takes a long time and a lot of hard work. Sometimes, you can handle this with a Training Montage

 - Prometheus, a supervillain of The DCU, can download the abilities of 30 of the world's best martial artists into his mind by inserting a small CD into his helmet.
 Batman eventually figures this out and foils him by replacing the abilities with those of Stephen Hawking.

-- Don't forget Cosmic Spider-Man, as a result of the Enigma Force choosing Spider-Man as the next Captain Mar-Vell.
+- Spider-Man: Cosmic Spider-Man, as a result of the Enigma Force choosing Spider-Man as the next Captain Mar-Vell.

-- The Helmet of Fate will grant anyone who it allows to wear it incredible magical power and knowledge.
+- Doctor Fate: The Helmet of Fate will grant anyone who it allows to wear it incredible magical power and knowledge.

-- The Monolith in Two Thousand One A Space Odyssey comes in handy for our ape-man ancestors.
+- The Monolith in 2001: A Space Odyssey comes in handy for our ape-man ancestors.

 - The movie Dark City combines the Upgrade Artifact and the Training Montage.
 The psychic hero John has been captured and will be brainwashed, but the doctor in charge of the operation instead uses a different syringe containing the memories of a lifetime of training and use with his fledgling powers.
-Needless to say, much ass kicking ensued.
+Needless to say, much ass-kicking ensues.

 - Used in Battlefield Earth, though when the humans need to learn how to fly Harrier Jets, they inconveniently forget about the Upgrade Artifact and learn how to fly Harriers thorough trial and error in a few days.
 There's a reason this movie was so critically panned.
 (If only it was just that; other movies survive nonsensical plot holes; Battlefield Earth doesn't for other reasons.)